-- (a) The Collecting Society will: - (i) take appropriate steps to publicise this Code and the fact that it has agreed to be bound by it; and - (ii) make copies of the Code available to Members, Licensees and the general public on request. - (b) Each Collecting Society will include in its Annual Report a statement on its compliance with this Code. - (c) If the Code Compliance Reviewer reports a finding, in a report prepared under clause 5.1(d), that a Collecting Society has contravened the Code, that Collecting Society will notify its Members and Licensees of the contravention by means such as: - (i) Notification of the contravention published on the Collecting Society's website; - (ii) Report of the contravention itemised in the Collecting Society's annual report; and - (iii) Report on the online portal referred to in Clause 2.8(e). - 12.1 Screenrights publicises the Code and our undertaking that we have agreed to be bound by it on Screenrights' corporate website. - 12.2 In 2019-2020, Screenrights has published our 2018/2019 Annual Compliance Report to the Code Reviewer on our corporate website, in addition to publishing past Code of Conduct Compliance Reports and Triennial Reviews of the Code of Conduct for members and licensees and other interested stakeholders.17 We also communicate about the Code via our newsletters.

-- 12.3 Our corporate website links to the new Code of Conduct website, where a copy of the Code can be accessed,18 and also contains the notice for any interested party to make a submission to the Code Reviewer with respect to the Collecting Societies' compliance with the Code of Conduct.19 - 12.4 Screenrights includes a statement in its Annual Report (under "Governance") that it complies with the Code.
+- (a) The Collecting Society will: - (i) take appropriate steps to publicise this Code and the fact that it has agreed to be bound by it; and - (ii) make copies of the Code available to Members, Licensees and the general public on request. - (b) Each Collecting Society will include in its Annual Report a statement on its compliance with this Code. - (c) If the Code Compliance Reviewer reports a finding, in a report prepared under clause 5.1(d), that a Collecting Society has contravened the Code, that Collecting Society will notify its Members and Licensees of the contravention by means such as: - (i) Notification of the contravention published on the Collecting Society's website; - (ii) Report of the contravention itemised in the Collecting Society's annual report; and - (iii) Report on the online portal referred to in Clause 2.8(e). - 12.1 Screenrights publicises the Code and our undertaking that we have agreed to be bound by it on Screenrights' corporate website. - 12.2 In the reporting period, Screenrights published our 2020/2021 Annual Compliance Report to the Code Reviewer on our corporate website.
+Past Code of Conduct Compliance Reports and Triennial Reviews of the Code of Conduct are also published on the corporate website for members and licensees and other interested stakeholders.14 - 12.3 Our corporate website links to the new Code of Conduct website, where a copy of the Code can be accessed,15 and also contains the notice for any interested party to make a submission to the Code Reviewer with respect to the Collecting Societies' compliance with the Code of Conduct.16